VikaSukhara/wwt-frontend-tech-task/README.md

 # WinWinTravel

-## Task

-### What needs to be done

-The API provides filter data located in the file `filterData.json`

-Based on this data, create a filter modal window — [Figma design](https://www.figma.com/file/cnBVURUTntc8peGEfKexoY/WWT-Test-task?type=design&node-id=0%3A1&mode=design&t=GZ0EY5BJ6KB7iy02-1)

-The design should closely follow the layout.
-If indentations differ slightly in the layout — make them consistent across the modal
+A filter modal window was implemented based on the provided filterData.json and Figma design.
+Code is fully typed with TypeScript.

-The modal window should be opened via a button on the homepage
+The modal opens via a button on the homepage.

-When opening the filter modal, if the user has already selected some data previously, it should be pre-filled in the modal
+If the user has previously selected filter options, they are pre-filled in the modal.

-The user should be able to modify the data and click the `Apply` button.
-This action should open a confirmation dialog
+When clicking the Apply button a confirmation modal window appears.

-- If the user confirms the changes — the selected data should be saved to the global state (`App`)
-- If the user cancels — keep the previously saved data without applying the new changes
+If the user confirms — the new selections are saved to the global state (using Zustand).
+If the user cancels — the previous values remain unchanged.
+Selected filter data is displayed on the homepage in JSON.

-Display the current selected filter data on the homepage in JSON format (no design required, just for debug/visibility)

-The project must include a GitHub Action that automatically checks the code

-Types:

-- `FilterItem` — input data format from API / `filterData.json`
-- `SearchRequestFilter` — output data format to be displayed on the homepage

-### What technologies to use

-Required:
+i18n is used for localization.
+System messages (loading, error, etc.) are stored in modal.json/homepage.json/confirmationForm.json, filter translations in filter.json.

+A GitHub Action is included for automatic code validation.

+Technologies Used

-- Git with `Conventional Commits`
+- Git
 - Semantic HTML layout
 - React
 - react-query